Skip to main content

 • Limit face-to-face contact with others by implementing dispersed fire operations.
 This includes practices that have shown to be effective in the wildland fire environment such as:

-• Minimizing the number of fire personnel in one area using smaller spike camps to disperse and insulate crews, modules, and other fire personnel from each other.
+• When possible, minimizing the number of fire personnel in one area using smaller spike camps to disperse and insulate crews, modules, and other fire personnel from each other.

 • Using remote positions and radio or video briefings to avoid face-to-face interactions.